ruslan-kurchenko/netty-http-server/README.md

 variables: `CURRENT_CONNECTION_COUNT` and `ALL_CONNECTION_COUNT` which count current connections and all connections to server corresponds.
 Also handler provides two methods that provides getting numbers from this inner counters.
+> This handler has only one public constructor without and arguments.
+By default inner variable `CHECK_INTERVAL = 0`, it's mean that handler doesn't work with `doAccounting()` method.

 ##### `ServerDataBaseCleaner` - very important handler "why"?